hdparmar/hdparmar/README.md

 - 👋 Hi, I’m Harshdeep Parmar
 - 🔖 I like to read, code, write poetry and play chess.
-- 🔍 I’m passionate about Embedded Systems & Machine Learning, and continually seeking to blend the two in innovative ways.
+- 🔍 I’m passionate about Embedded Systems & and everything that is associated with it, and continually seeking to blend software and hardware in innovative ways.
-- 🚀 Currently, I am diligently working on tuning Diffusion pipeline, a project that combines my interests in deep learning and music.
+- 🚀 Currently, I am working on creating an advanced audio manipulation device for real-time, interactive sound transformation
-- 🤝 I’m open to collaboration on interesting projects involving Images, Audio, IoT & Edge ML.
-I truly believe in the transformative power of shared knowledge and teamwork.
+- 🤝 I’m open to collaboration on interesting projects involving Images, Audio, IoT, Edge ML & DL or everything in one.
+I believe in the transformative power of shared knowledge and teamwork.
 - 📫 Reach me at hdp.1798@gmail.com

 <!---